 County of Devonshire - original Thomas Moule hand-coloured Map c.1840

-1086 Domesday Book: the Manor of Blakewell in Devon has been recorded in the Domesday Book as part of Braunton, the King’s Manor.
+The first holder and Lord of the Manor of Blakewell was King Edward the Confessor in 1066.
+The Manor has been recorded in the Domesday Book as part of Braunton, the King’s Manor.

-1243 Sir William II de Punchardon (d.1265), eldest son of Roger, succeeded his father and largely increased the estates.
+Sir William I de Punchardon, Knt., 3rd Lord of Blakewell, eldest son of Robert, who retained the Devon and Hampshire estates, but those in Hertfordshire and Somerset fell to younger brothers.
+Roger de Punchardon eldest son inherited the Manor of Blakewell.
+After a few transactions with his brothers Reginald and Robert, he confined his interest to Devonshire.
+In 1243 Sir William II de Punchardon, Knt. eldest son of Roger, succeeded his father and largely increased the estates.
 Sir William's widow Ermegard de Punchardon outlived him twenty years and married Alexander de Viteri, who tried unsuccessfully to retain possession of some of the Punchardon manors.

-2010 Jörg Hubert Dumke and his wife Regina, 11th Lord and Lady of Blakewell obtain the title and hereditary rights of the Lordship of the Manor of Blakewell.
+The Lordship title has been was reassigned in 2010 to Jörg Hubert Dumke and his wife Regina, 11th Lord and Lady of Blakewell.
+The Lord and Lady obtain the title and hereditary rights of the Lordship of Blakewell in Devon